 While we do live in a capitalistic setup, the stories behind companies play an important role in creating a customer base.
 The ideology and principle behind the company is often the glue that binds a customer with the brand.
 But it is more than just customer retention; the vision plays an important role in enhancing the customer experience too.

 Unlike other components of CX, this cannot be done at the level of customer care or support.
 The top management of the company needs to ensure that the organization has a clear vision, and that vision needs to reflect in the CX.

 The importance of feedback cannot be emphasized enough.
 Feedback is one of the pillars upon which any method to improve customer experience is laid.
 However, feedback also forms an important aspect of CX itself, not just improvement.

 For many customers, it is important that the company provide a proper channel to send their complaints/suggestions.
-Of course, almost every company does that today, so the question now is "how easily?"
-Feedback via call or even mail is obsolete today; people simply don't have enough time to go to such lengths for a mere feedback.
-Feedback needs to be as accessible as the catalog of products/services.
-Digital feedback has gained huge popularity recently and is fast become the default feedback method.
+Of course, almost every company does that today, so the question now is “how easily?”
+Feedback via call or even mail is obsolete today; people simply don’t have enough time to go to such lengths for mere feedback.
+Feedback needs to be as accessible as the catalogue of products/services.
+Digital feedback has gained huge popularity recently and is fast becoming the default feedback method.

 Getting feedback is merely the first step, however.
 The customer care department must be vigilant and well-equipped to work upon the negative feedback promptly.

 While negative feedback often gets the required attention, the same cannot be said for other feedback.
 To ensure the best customer experience, every loop needs to be closed.
 The job doesn’t end at the final transaction; in fact, you are only halfway there.
 The more comprehensive approach involves keeping track of the customers, predicting their requirements and prompting them at the right moments.